All products featured are independently selected by our editors. If you buy from a link, we may earn a commission.

 Edward Green

-Edward Green prides itself on the materials it sources, which range from French calf leather to the softest Italian suede, and its dedication to craft is unwavering, producing in the region of 350 pairs a week – a much lower figure than most other brands – allowing it to keep the quality consistently high.
+Edward Green prides itself on the materials it sources, which range from French calf leather to the softest Italian suede, and its dedication to the craft is unwavering, producing in the region of 350 pairs a week – a much lower figure than most other brands – allowing it to keep the quality consistently high.

 John Lobb

 Globally renowned for its quality and dedication to the finest materials, John Lobb is an iconic British brand.
-Shortly after its inception in the 1860s, Lobb was awarded the title of bookmaker to the Prince of Wales, a badge of honour it proudly wears to this day.
+Shortly after its inception in the 1860s, Lobb was awarded the title of bookmaker to the Prince of Wales, a badge of honor it proudly wears to this day.

-It was acquired in 1976 by Hermes, which help rapidly expand the brand to what it is today, with 19 stores dotted around the world, from London and New York to Dubai and Tokyo.
+It was acquired in 1976 by Hermes, which helped rapidly expand the brand to what it is today, with 19 stores dotted around the world, from London and New York to Dubai and Tokyo.

 Still manufacturing exclusively in the UK, it offers a bespoke service for an even more luxurious experience, so you can commission almost anything your heart desires.